-Tomorrow morning (26 October), the Security Council will hold a briefing and consultations on the Great Lakes region.
-Special Envoy of the Secretary-General for the Great Lakes Region Huang Xia will brief on the Secretary-General’s latest semi-annual report on the implementation of the 2013 Peace, Security and Cooperation Framework (PSC Framework) for the Democratic Republic of the Congo (DRC) and the Great Lakes Region, which covers the period from 16 March to 15 September (S/2022/735).
-Some regional countries may participate at tomorrow’s meeting under rule 37 of the Council’s provisional rules of procedure.
+Tomorrow morning (19 April), the Security Council will hold a briefing and consultations on the Great Lakes region.
+Special Envoy of the Secretary-General for the Great Lakes Region Huang Xia will brief on the Secretary-General’s latest semi-annual report on the implementation of the 2013 Peace, Security and Cooperation Framework for the Democratic Republic of the Congo (DRC) and the region (PSC-F), which covers the period from 16 September 2022 to 15 March.
+The chair of the Peacebuilding Commission (PBC), Ambassador Ivan Šimonović (Croatia), is also expected to brief.
+Several regional countries may participate at tomorrow’s meeting under rule 37 of the Council’s provisional rules of procedure.

 Xia is likely to focus on the deteriorating security situation in eastern DRC and the heightened tensions between the DRC and Rwanda.
 The Secretary-General’s report describes the military activities of the Mouvement du 23 mars (M23), a resurgent armed group operating in North Kivu province, which expanded its control of territories during the period covered by the report.
 It also says that joint military operations by Congolese and Ugandan armed forces targeting the Allied Democratic Forces (ADF)—an armed group active in Ituri and North Kivu provinces—and by Congolese and Burundian armed forces targeting the Résistance pour un État de droit au Burundi (RED Tabara)—a Burundian armed group operating in South Kivu province—have not improved the security situation.